Understanding VoIP: Common questions answered about VoIP telephone systems

 To help inform businesses who are yet to make the switch, we’ve answered some of the most common questions about VoIP telephone systems:

-Cost saving is the advantage that attracts most businesses to VoIP.
-Typically saving around 30% against traditional phone systems, savings can be much higher as VoIP replaces the need for expensive phone lines as VoIP works over an organisation’s internet connection.
+Cost saving is the main advantage that attracts businesses to VoIP.
+VoIP setups typically offer savings of around 30% against traditional phone systems.
+This amount can be much higher though as VoIP replaces the need for expensive phone lines as VoIP works over an organisation’s internet connection.

 VoIP telephone setups also support scale.
 It’s easy to expand VoIP systems simply by acquiring new phones or licences.
-This is particularly useful for telesales or customer services, where either required expansion or seasonal fluxes in staff mean that there can be a sudden need to add handsets.
+This is particularly useful for telesales or customer service businesses, where either required expansion or seasonal fluxes in staff mean that there can be a sudden need to add handsets.

 There’s also the easy portability of lines and numbers.
 When staff move desk – or even office – their number can follow with them.
 No more confusing call routing – you’ll always reach the right person.